OSE3Sandbox/openshiftv3-workshop/10_SCM_Web_Hooks.md

 **Step 2: Create new application**

-- We will use the forked repository from the previous lab.
+- We will use the blugreen app

-**Remember** to substitute the UserName.

 ```
-$ oc new-app --image-stream=php --code=https://github.com/your_github_username/bluegreen.git --name=scm-web-hooks
+$ oc new-app --image-stream=php --code=https://github.com/RedHatWorkshops/bluegreen --name=scm-web-hooks
 ```

 **Step 3: Look at some of the created resources**